 - include in the Departmental Annual Report, the outcomes of formal and informal review and any adjustments made to the Charter, and

-- publish our Strategic Plan on on our website.
+- publish our Strategic Priorities on on our website.

 Other important contacts

 GPO Box 9839